pudly/schmopera-hugo/content/articles/left-wanting-more-enos-marnie.md

 date = "2017-11-27T20:43:00-05:00"
 lastmod = "2017-11-27T21:11:00-05:00"
 publishDate = "2017-11-27T20:43:00-05:00"
-slug = "left-wanting-more-enos-marnie"
-title = "Left wanting more: ENO&#039;s Marnie"
+short_description = "I wasn't convinced this particular story was served well by becoming an opera.
+The sense of suspense and unease which characterises the film didn't transfer onto the stage at all.
+Particularly, the climactic scene of the novel, a hunt on horseback, seemed somewhat stunted.
+It was very creative and clever staging, with projected horses running and action on stage from dancers." slug = "left-wanting-more-enos-marnie" title = "Left wanting more: ENO&#039;s Marnie"
 +++